-Anne has taught second-year architectural design studios as an adjunct lecturer at the Gerald D. Hines College of Architecture and Design of the University of Houston, in addition to a university-wide course in architecture for non-majors.
-She earned a B.S. from the College of Architecture in 2003.
+Anne has taught second-year architectural design studios at the Gerald D. Hines College of Architecture and Design of the University of Houston, in addition to a university-wide course in architecture for non-majors.
+She received a B.S.
+(2003) from the College of Architecture.
 Since 2004 Anne has been a principal of M + A Architecture Studio, which which has been recognized by design awards from the Houston Chapter of the American Institute of Architects in 2004, 2009, and 2013, and also as the Chapter’s Firm of the Year for 2014.
 M + A’s houses have been featured in ArchDaily, Dwell and the Houston Chronicle and on HGTV and Houzz TV, as well as on AIA and Rice Design Alliance house tours.
 This is her thirteenth year as co-director and principal instructor of By Design.

 B. Arch.
 (1987) Engineering Institute (MIIZ), Moscow; M. Arch.
 (2001) UH; Ph.D.
 (2016) Chalmers University of Technology, Gothenburg.